Yesidh/holberton-system_engineering-devops/0x11-what_happens_when_your_type_holbertonschool_com_in_your_browser_and_press_enter/README.md

-# :colombia: DevOps  - Firewall
+# :colombia: DevOps  - What happens when you type holbertonschool.com in your browser and press Enter
-- What is a Firewall?
-- What are the 2 types of Firewall?
-- What is the main function of a Firewall?
 ## Examples
 ## Prerequisites
-- Google: firewall and read a lot of information
 ## Installing
 ## Built With
 All the code was write under ubuntu 14.04